mmckechney/SqlBuildManager/docs/commandline.md

 ### Utility actions

+- `create` - Creates an SBM package or SBX project file from a list of supplied script files
+- `add` - Adds scripts to an existing SBM package or SBX project file
+- `package` - Creates an SBM package from an SBX configuration file and scripts
+- `list` - Output scripts information on SBM packages (run order, script name, date added/modified, user info, script ids, script hashes)
 - `dacpac` - Create a DACPAC file from the source `--database` and `--server`
-- `create` - Creates an SBM package file from a list of supplied script files
-- `package` - Creates an SBM package from an SBX configuration file and scripts
 - `policycheck` - Performs a script policy check on the specified SBM package
 - `gethash` - Calculates the SHA-1 hash fingerprint value for the SBM package(scripts + run order)
 - `createbackout` - Generates a back out package (reversing stored procedure and scripted object changes)